jentery/mdia360v2/exittickets.md

 1. Your first and last name
 2. "MDIA360"
 3. One written response on each side of the card (there will be two prompts per ticket)

+I will share the prompts for each notecard during class by circulating them in writing and reading them aloud.

 ## Assessment